HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

 ### Case sensitivity

 C++ is said to be "case sensitive".
-This means `std::cout` and `sTd::COut` are not the same thing, and trying to use the latter will not work.
+This means `std::cout` and `sTd::COut` are not the same, and trying to use the latter won't work.

 ### Whitespace and line breaks

-C++ is mostly not sensitive to the amount of spaces you put between things, and to where you break the lines.
+C++ is mostly not sensitive to the number of spaces you put between things, and to where you break lines.
 (Unlike the Python language, for example.)

 For example, this program:
 ```cpp